 We are two pretty frenetic people who love a project.
-Beach holidays have never been for us …we like activity, big skies and wide open spaces.
+Beach holidays have never been for us …we like activity, big skies and wide open spaces and met in the Falkland Islands, one of the most remote places on earth.
 Living in a motorhome helps to facilitate that need, but at the same time, it can be constraining.
 Big miles, long hours of driving, noisy and unwelcoming free motorhome overnight parking and rainy days which don’t lend themselves to outdoor adventures, have made us feel cramped and bored at times.

 We have learned to occupy ourselves in different ways, slow down and appreciate wherever we are.
 If we can’t go for a 20 mile hike, we go for a gentle amble.
 If we can’t find any white water for our inflatable kayak, we drift around on our paddle boards instead.
 The big mountains and white water will wait for us, and we are now content to wait for them.